Angelica Kauffman: Legacy

-The novelist Miranda Miller has published a novel Angelica, Paintress of Minds, which purports to be an autobiography of Angelica Kauffman, written from her last days in Rome.The Historical Novel Society says of the novel: 'Kauffmann is presented as hard-working, loyal, kind, sometimes susceptible but more determined than she thinks she is.'
+The English novelist Miranda Miller published a 2020 novel entitled Angelica, Paintress of Minds, which purports to be an autobiography written during Kauffman's last days in Rome.
+The Historical Novel Society says of the book: "Kauffmann is presented as hard-working, loyal, kind, sometimes susceptible but more determined than she thinks she is."

+From September 2018 to August 2019, the Royal Academy hosted an exhibition by Sarah Pickstone, An Allegory of Painting, which paid homage to works by Kauffman that the Academy had commissioned.
+Pickstone's The Rainbow reinterpreted Kauffman's Colour, with Belvedere a response to Kauffman's Design.

 The Angelika Kauffmann Museum

 The Angelika Kauffmann Museum in Schwarzenberg, Vorarlberg (Austria) was established in 2007.
 This location is in the same area that her father called home.
 The annually changing exhibitions focus on different aspects and themes of her artistic work.
-In the 2019 exhibition "Angelika Kauffmann – Unknown Treasures from Vorarlberg Private Collections", many of her paintings were shown to the public for the first time, as a large proportion of her oeuvre is owned by private collectors.
+In the 2019 exhibition Angelika Kauffmann – Unknown Treasures from Vorarlberg Private Collections, many of her paintings were shown to the public for the first time, as a large proportion of her oeuvre is owned by private collectors.
 The museum is housed in the so-called "Kleberhaus", an old farmhouse (1556) in the typical architectural style of the region.